University of Pennsylvania Health System

 I am searching for a:

-Jacques Barber, PhD is a Penn Medicine provider who is employed by Clinical Practices of the University of Pennsylvania.
+Dr. Barber is a Penn Medicine physician who is employed by or has a contract with the Clinical Practices of the University of Pennsylvania.

 Treatment of depression, panic disorder, interpersonal issues and personality disorders.
 Brief Dynamic Therapy, Integrative approaches to psychotherapy.